 Many of the wealthiest people on Earth started life in poverty and have fought for a better life through diligent discipline and prudent investment.
 Hard work alone is not enough.
 The discipline of applying Arkad of Babylon’s seven rules to create wealth is the key.

 The motor industry will undergo significant changes during the next few decades as humanity pursues a path to redress the impact of climate change.
 Using more efficient ways to live and lessening our impact on the environment will be the greatest challenge facing us this century.
-The privately-owned car will become a thing of the past.
 Investment in the future will always be imperative.

 If you do decide to buy a car and you are about to pull the trigger on a used model, it’s worth investing just a few dollars to check the VIN number against the vehicle database.
 An audit with a company like VinAudit (links to VinAudit) will guard against Mileage fraud, Salvage rebuilds, Title washing, Vin cloning, and a ton of other uglies.